Mayankkhannaaa/data-collection-scraping-and-preProcessing/readme.md

 6. Commit the changes using `git commit -m "message"`.
 7. Push the changes to your remote repository using `git push`.

+## Scraping Amazon Product Data Using WebDriver

+The installation process is given here `https://towardsdatascience.com/how-to-use-selenium-to-web-scrape-with-example-80f9b23a843a`

+## Run the Script

+Use command `python {fileName.py}` to run the script

+## Usage WebDriver

+To use this project and get the most out of it:

+1. Run `csvCreation.py` to create the table

+**Note that you have to replace webDriver location and put the location of where it is installed on your computer **Also, replace the name of the csv file you have the ASIN numbers in.
+2. Run `webDriverScript.py` to extract the data
+3. And you are good to go.

 ## Create a new pull request

 1. `git checkout -b my-feature-branch`